SWAT-project/docs/pages/get-started.md

 _SuT_.
 This means that the symbolic explorer directly interacts with the _SuT_ either by sending requests to drive new executions or by starting the _SuT_ and providing the new values.
+Correspondingly, the main (symbolic execution) loop is between the symbolic explorer initiation new executions and the instrumented _SuT_ providing new traces and constraints.
+This is highlighted in green in the above figure.
+The [Active Mode] page provides a more in-depth explanation of this mode and how to use it.
 <h3>Passive Mode</h3>

 {: .highlight }